7 quad-layout

 colnames(small_mat) <- paste0("column", seq_len(ncol(small_mat)))

-Depending on whether you want to align observations in the horizontal or vertical direction, there are four main types of quad_layout():
+Depending on whether you want to align discrete or continuous variables in the horizontal and vertical direction, there are four main types of quad_layout():

 Alignment of Observations horizontal vertical Data Format